pereznetworks/TD-Project9/project9-gallery-app/README.md

       Place your API-KEY and associated SECRET in a safe, secure place

-        in your code, place it in a separate file that is....
+        NOT in your code, place it in a separate file that is....

         NOT part of your github repo